Mizuchi

 The Mizuchi (大虬, 蛟龍, 蛟, 美都知) is a type of Japanese dragon or legendary serpent-like creature, either found in an aquatic habitat or otherwise connected to water.
 Some commentators perceived it to have been a water deity.
-It is described in the ancient pseudo-chronicle Nihon Shoki and one Man'yōshū poem.
+It is described in the Nihon Shoki and one Man'yōshū poem.

 Etymology

 In olden times pronounced mi-tsu-chi, the word can be broken down to mi "water" + tsu a particle meaning "of" + chi "spirit".
 The -chi is glossed as a word root used only as a part of a compound word (as a suffix, etc.)